mlab-modules/USB232R02/doc/tindie.md

 As a result, the module can be connected to both 3.3V and 5V constructions without configuration changes and without the risk of damaging them.

 The module includes all control pins (Handshake).
-Output signals are routed to pin headers with a standard 2.54mm pitch , and all pins are doubled.
+Output signals are routed to pin headers with a standard 2.54mm pitch, and all pins are doubled.
 This way, you can easily create extensive constructions without dealing with complex connections or split connection cables.

 The module has a wide range of uses.
-It can be used to connect various microcontrollers to a computer for data capturing or for controling them.
+It can be used to connect various microcontrollers to a computer for data capturing or for controlling them.
 It can also be used for configuring or powering many existing devices that are often equipped with a serial interface at UART levels.
 With the right cable, this converter can be used as a configuration interface for some networking devices, for example.